 What is the housing for volunteers?

-The housing for volunteers will typically be a 6-bedroom cottage on the camp property.
+The housing for volunteers will typically be a 6-bedroom cottage on FOCUS' property.
 If you are volunteering as an individual there is a good chance that you will be sharing a room with another volunteer from your team due to limited space.
-We can accommodate married couples, but the most rooms have two twin-sized beds.
+We can accommodate married couples, but most rooms have two twin-sized beds.